nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Eleanor Konik's Session 1.md

 Baby panda was born out of sheer boredom, she was getting bored in the car ride from gurgaon to chandigarh & to make things interesting, I created the cutest thing I could imagine.

+##### I wonder
+- Kids of what age let go of such things, Vihaan is 11 & he participates in the conversation about baby panda but it is mostly for fun & for his sister.
+- What goes on in a kids mind when all of this is happening?
+- Does this i

 ##### Analogies
 I have been thinking about this panda concept a lot.
 A bunch of analogies & references came to mind while doing that.
 1. Vihaan reminded me of the invisible friends episode from boss baby.
 That was an AHA moment.
 I didn't realize how much of a genius I was, I absolutely did not have any inspiration from boss baby.
 I came up with my own idea to do wonders for a kid.